awsdocs/amazon-elasticache-docs/doc_source/redis/ParameterGroups.Modifying.md

 1. Choose **Save Changes**\.

 1. To find the name of the parameter you changed, see [Redis\-specific parameters](ParameterGroups.Redis.md)\.
+If you have a Redis \(cluster mode disabled\) cluster and make changes to the following parameters, you must reboot the nodes in the cluster:
+   + activerehashing
+   + databases

-If changes to the parameter take place *After restart*, reboot every cluster that uses this parameter group\.
-For more information, see [Rebooting a cluster](Clusters.Rebooting.md)\.
+    For more information, see [Rebooting nodes](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/nodes.rebooting.html)\.
+**Redis \(Cluster Mode Enabled\) parameter changes**
+If you make changes to the following parameters on a Redis \(cluster mode enabled\) cluster, follow the ensuing steps\.
+activerehashing
+databases
+Create a manual backup of your cluster\.
+See [Making manual backups](backups-manual.md)\.
+Delete the Redis \(cluster mode enabled\) cluster\.
+See [Deleting a cluster](Clusters.Delete.md)\.
+Restore the cluster using the altered parameter group and backup to seed the new cluster\.
+See [Restoring from a backup with optional cluster resizing](backups-restoring.md)\.
+Changes to other parameters do not require this\.